GRIDAPPSD/pyvvo/tests/README.md

 Created in test_gridappsd_platform.py.
 GridLAB-D model for the IEEE 13 bus model as provided by the platform.

+### query_cap_meas.csv
+Created in test_sparql.py, corresponds to capacitor measurements in the IEEE 8500 model.

 ### query_capacitors.csv
 Created in test_sparql.py, corresponds to capacitors in IEEE 8500 model.